lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Security considerations {#SecConsiderations}

-Wireless networks are subjects to various sorts of attacks, which are not specific to SCHC.
-In this section, we'll assume that an attacker was able to break into the network despite the latter's security measures and that it can now send packets to a target node.
-What is specific to SCHC is the amplification of the effects that this break-in could allow.
-Our analysis equally applies to legitimate nodes "going crazy".
+As explained in {{Overview}}, SCHC is expected to be implemented on top of LPWAN technologies, which are expected to implement security measures.

+In this section, we analyze the potential security threats that could be introduced into an LPWAN by adding the SCHC functionalities.

 ## Security considerations for SCHC Compression/Decompression